Solving Letter Scramble Puzzles with DuckDB

 Lelystad Centrum

-To find a weak anagram station name, we can use a table macro:
+To find station name, which is a weak anagram to a term, we can use a table macro:

 CREATE MACRO find_weak_anagram(s) AS TABLE